 The financial transactions of any accounting system can be grouped into four major accounting cycles: Revenue, Purchase, Payroll, and General Journal.
 Continue reading How Do Accounting Systems Work?

 If you are an organization spending $500,000 or more on marketing expenses (e.g. advertising, trade shows, print materials, direct mail, etc.) then it may be possible to save $250,000.
 Why you ask?
-Because marketing has the greatest potential of being very unproductive.
+Because the marketing can help your business grow due to its great potential of being very unproductive.

 Continue reading How to Take Control of the Sales and Marketing Cycle